iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 A channel does not exist until it has been announced.

-To announce the channel, an author must publish an [`Announce`](../channels/how-channels-works.md#message-types) message.
+To announce the channel, an author must publish an [`Announce`](../how-channels-works.md#message-types) message on the communication channel.

 The author object has a method for creating each type of message.